VanMobile/vm-kb/dev/learningTips.md

 ## Dev learning tips and resources

-There are three core skill you wan tto develop
+There are three core skill you want to develop...
 - JavaScript
 - Ramda (which promotes a functional programming approach to programming in JavaScript)

+And two frameworks...
 - React.js
 - React Native